tillmzw/cos/content/posts/04-escape-and-barovia.md

 Ismark explains to them that this is the castle Ravenloft.

-There are many freshly dug grave despite there not having been burial ceremonies for a while
+There are many freshly dug graves despite there not having been burial ceremonies for a while

 They meet the priest of the church - Father Donavich - and he explains to them that some people have been buried without ceremony.